joshbeaman/GPTJosh/README.md

 # GPT Josh READ<>ME

-Uses Anthropic ChatBot API to communicate from Server to Client
+This app uses Anthropic ChatBot API to communicate from Server to Client

-To Run this app:
+## To Run app:

 1. Acquire a API key from Anthropic and set it as an enviroment variable:
 ```